gradle/declarative-gradle/docs/reference/migration-case-study.md

 In the `gradle-client/build.gradle.kts` file, we add to following line to the bottom of the file:

 ```
-desktopComposeApp {}
+kotlinApplication {
+    compose {
+        // No configuration yet
+    }
+}
 ```

 At this point, we should be able to build the project as usual.

-While our Project Type isn’t doing anything yet, a successful build confirms that Gradle has properly detected and configured it.
+While our Project Feature isn’t doing anything yet, a successful build confirms that Gradle has properly detected and configured it.

 ### Beginning to Migrate The Project’s Configuration: Dependencies

 We started our migration with dependencies.
 This is often the best place to begin — dependencies are foundational to any build, and it's relatively easy to verify their correctness.

-To migrate dependencies to the new DSL, we need a location within the SoftwareType’s extension where they can be declared.
+To migrate dependencies to the new DSL, we need a location within the DSL where they can be declared.
 For example, in a typical Kotlin project (like `:mutations-demo`), you’d see:

 ```